navyne02/ML_Journey/README.md

 * Learned that visualizing data makes it easier to spot patterns and trends.
 * Used the `matplotlib` library to draw graphs in Python.
 * Created a Line Chart with customized markers, colors, and labels to track progress.

+  ---

+**8. Day 6: My First ML Model ( Linear Regression )**

+* Installed and introduced `scikit-learn` library.
+* Understood how a machine learns patterns from existing data using **Linear Regression**.
+* Successfully trained a model to predict marks based on study hours!